 Ticket to Ride is excited to have recently affiliated with Huther Doyle.
 We anticipate this association will enhance Ticket to Ride's fundraising capabilities.

 This organization is run by volunteers and without any physical space.
-All income for the immediate future will be grant money and donations.
-The sole expense is a 15% administrative fee well-earned by Huther Doyle We plan to use virtually 100% of the balance to buy bus passes and distribute them to the intended beneficiaries.
+All income is either grant money or donations.
+The sole expense is an administrative fee well-earned by Huther Doyle.
+We. use virtually 100% of the balance to buy bus passes and distribute them to the intended beneficiaries.